CityOfLosAngeles/cultural-affairs-wp-theme/README.md

 ## Overview
 This repository contains the theme code for the City of Los Angeles Department of Cultural Affairs’ website, http://culturela.org.
 This frontend theme code is developed for the Wordpress platform.
 This project is the result of a partnership between Department of Cultural Affairs (DCA) and contractor Kluge Interactive, http://klugeinteractive.com.
 Members of DCA and Kluge teamed up to design a template for the agency to provide the agency’s programming, facility and events information.
 This template code is a public, stable version.
 It can be downloaded as a zip to be installed in Wordpress.
 We encourage developers to use modify, merge, publish, distribute this code.
 Questions?
 Contact our team:
-Project coordinator: Wendy Hsu wendy.hsu@lacity.org
+Project coordinator: Umi Hsu umi.hsu@lacity.org
 Technical lead: Daniel Garcia daniel@klugeinteractive.com

 ## Who is this for?